Delaware Again Ranked Best State To Work From Home Since Coronavirus Pandemic Began

 New Jersey dropped three spots in the 2021 rankings.

-Pennsylvania sits in the top third of the country in working from home, coming in at No. 16.READ MORE: SEAMAAC Celebrates Completion Of 2 South Philly Community Gardens ‘Giving People Agency Over Their Own Lives’
+Pennsylvania sits in the top third of the country in working from home, coming in at No. 16.READ MORE: Camden City Schools Reopen Monday For Hybrid Learning For Students In Pre-K Through 2nd Grade

 The Keystone State had an average score of 59.95 and climbed five spots this year.